exercism/pharo-smalltalk/README.md

 This project is for creating and supporting Exercism exercises for Pharo Smalltalk.

-_Note: The Pharo exercism track is in alpha development._
+_Note: The Pharo exercism track is in beta development._

 If you'd like to help out with testing please sign up for the track using this [hidden track link](https://exercism.io/my/tracks/pharo-smalltalk), and review the [setup documentation](https://exercism.io/tracks/pharo-smalltalk/installation).